Aurora Borealis: Northern Lights expected to be visible across parts of the North West tonight and tomorrow

 Unfortunately, while the forecast for the aurora is good, the same can’t be said for the weather.

-The Met Office reports that much of the country will experience some cloud cover, though Manchester is due relatively clear skies tonight (Thursday).
+The Met Office reports that much of the country will experience some cloud cover, though Manchester is due relatively clear skies.

 For more information, including real-time updates on whether the Aurora Borealis will be visible in your area, head to aurorawatch.lancs.ac.uk.